eosnetworkfoundation/docs/docs/20_smart-contracts/40_guides/10_create_smart_contracts_guide.md

 ## Indexes

-Indexes provide efficient and flexible access to data stored in multi-index tables.
+Indexes provide efficient and flexible access to data stored in the multi-index tables.
 An index is a specialized data structure that allows you to look up data in the table based on a certain field, or a combination of fields.
 Indexes can be used to optimize the performance of queries that retrieve data from the table, and can also enforce uniqueness constraints on the data (only the primary index).

 EOS supports two types of indexes: